Vlaams Economisch Verbond: History

 In 2004, VEV formed an alliance with the Flemish Chambers of Commerce and Industry (CCI's) to create Voka (Employers organization).
 Today, there are still eight Voka - Chambers of Commerce and Industry (CCI) in Flanders (West Flanders, East Flanders, Antwerp-Waasland, Kempen, Mechelen, Halle-Vilvoorde, Leuven and Limburg).
 Together with the VEV, these eight CCI's form the Voka-Alliance, the largest Flemish network of enterprises.

 This 'Voka-Alliance' unites more than 17,000 businesses from all sectors within the Flemish region.
 The alliance is politically independent; there is no structural funding from government.
-It is a non-profit organisation: small, medium and large-sized companies of all sectors everywhere in Flanders can become member on a voluntary basis.
+It is a non-profit organisation: small, medium and large-sized companies of all sectors everywhere in Flanders can become members on a voluntary basis.